Disclaimer: I use affiliate links; if you make a purchase through them, I may receive a small commission at no cost to you.

 Red Rocks Park and Amphitheatre is an iconic music venue that attracts thousands of people every year for the very best in live music.
-In fact, it is at the top of my favorite outdoor music venues in Colorado.
-If you are lucky enough to score tickets to a concert, here is everything you need to know to have the best Red Rocks experience.
+In fact, it is at the top of my favorite outdoor music venues in Colorado and I make sure to attend at least one concert there every summer.
+If you are lucky enough to score tickets to a show, here is everything you need to know to have the best Red Rocks experience.

 Deciding where to sit at any concert venue can be a challenge.
 Luckily, there isn’t a bad seat in the house at Red Rocks, but you might have a preference or budget that dictates where you sit.
-If you get General Admission tickets to a sold out show, people will start to line up at the gate entrances when the parking lots open.
+The seating chart changes for every show, but typically reserved seating will take up about 2/3 of the amphitheatre, with the very back rows reserved for General Admission.
+If you buy General Admission tickets to a sold out show, people will start to line up at the gate entrances when the parking lots open so if seat selection is important to you, plan to join the line early.

 Where to Stay